danielhrisca/asammdf/documentation/mdf.rst

 MDF
 ===

 This class acts as a proxy for the MDF3 and MDF4 classes.
-All attribute access is delegated to the underling *file* attribute (MDF3 or MDF4 object).
+All attribute access is delegated to the underlying *_file* attribute (MDF3 or MDF4 object).
 See MDF3 and MDF4 for available extra methods.

+An empty MDF file is created if the *name* argument is not provided.
+If the *name* argument is provided then the file must exist in the filesystem, otherwise an exception is raised.

 .. autoclass:: asammdf.mdf.MDF
     :members: